Wound Healing and Tissue Repair (MSc)

 The assessments and dissertation allow you to explore areas of clinical interest to you and facilitate the use of different research methods

-The MSc in Wound Healing and Tissue Repair is a three-year, inter-disciplinary, part-time, distance learning course.
+The MSc in Wound Healing and Tissue Repair is a three-year, inter-disciplinary, part-time, distance learning programme.

-The course attracts healthcare professionals from fields such as nursing, medicine, pharmacy, podiatry and the pharmaceutical industry, and offers the opportunity to study online alongside an international group of professionals from countries around the world.
+The programme attracts healthcare professionals from fields such as nursing, medicine, pharmacy, podiatry and the pharmaceutical industry, and offers you the opportunity to study online alongside an international group of professionals from countries around the world.

 Where you'll study